Why is ISS the best scoping course?

 Just how thorough is the course?

 Did you know Internet Scoping School has two to three times the content of other courses?
 We cover everything — from notereading to transcript production to marketing, ethics, ergonomics, commonly made mistakes, actual software training — again, everything a new scopist needs to know to not just do the job but to be successful and make money.
-A medical terminology section and a Morson’s punctuation section are included, and new sections are always being added.
+The course includes medical terminology, punctuation, legal terminology, a thorough section on running Case CATalyst software, and much more!

 Which course do you think will best prepare you for a career in scoping?